 Katherine – the Crossroads of the North

-Katherine was the first town after Port Augusta where fuel and diesel was at a reasonable price (currently $1.55).
+Katherine was the first town after Port Augusta where fuel and diesel were at a reasonable price (currently $1.55).
 Normally I was paying from $1.75 (Alice Springs) to $1.95 (Burrow Creek) per litre.
 Our first feeling was that it is a tourist town.
 There is a very big Information Centre with a big car park to support all incoming tourists.

 Katherine Hot Springs

 After spending a good hour in the caves we drove directly to Katherine.
 Luckily, our campsite was a 500-meter walk downhill to the hot springs, but unfortunately, the way back was more tiring when we walked up the hill.

-The picturesque Katherine hot springs are a lot larger than the ones in Mataranka and also because they are located in more public area there were many more people.
+The picturesque Katherine hot springs are a lot larger than the ones in Mataranka and also because they are located in more public areas there were many more people.
 The springs are surrounded by lush green vegetation that spreads all around the springs.
 Simply beautiful.

 We spent there a good hour mostly sitting and splashing with Nell in the shallows and after that, we dried off and headed back to the campsite.